aarikmudgal/aarikmudgal/README.md

 Hi, I'm Aarik Mudgal, a passionate full-stack developer with expertise in Cloud and DevOps.
 I recently started playing/experimenting with RaspberryPi and looking for new project ideas.

-- 💼 any open-source ideas for Azure/GCP/RaspberryPi? reach me on Discord(humblepro#0712)
+- 💼 any open-source ideas for Azure/GCP/RaspberryPi?
+Feel free to reach me on LinkedIn.
 - 💬 ask me about anything, i am happy to help;

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=aarikmudgal&layout=compact"/>